vihpol/automatic-scanner/README.md

 # Automatic Scanner

 Automatic Scanner is a phone-friendly inventory scanning app for operations teams.
-It helps Sean capture model numbers and serial numbers from product labels, validates each scan before it is saved, and sends clean rows to Google Sheets.
+It helps Mr. Sean capture model and serial numbers from product labels, validates each scan before saving, and sends clean rows to Google Sheets.

 ## What It Solves

-- Prevents blank spreadsheet rows from missed manual scans.
+- Prevents blank spreadsheet rows from being missed in manual scans.
 - Captures both model number and serial number in the same workflow.
 - Prompts immediately when a required field is missing.
 - Sends confirmed scan records directly to Google Sheets.